 April 24, 25, 26, 10 AM - 1PM, Conference Room

 PAF Lectures: On Form and Object (A Treatise on Things) by Tristan Garcia.
 Introduced by choreographer and one-time PAF ambassador Annie Dorsen.
 RSVP required at firstname.lastname@example.org

 Composing Differences Following a weeklong program of workshops, talks and encounters at MoMA PS1, MoMA AV Recording Studios and e-flux, Composing Differences participants and their guests convene at MoMA PS1 for a Sunday Session navigating across various fields of knowledge to review possible methods and address art’s relations with pedagogy, activism, representation and commoning.

-With Virginie Bobin (Curator and Writer), Council (Grégory Castera, Sandra Terdjman), Annie Dorsen (Choreographer), Guillaume Fayard (Writer and Poet), Glass Bead (Fabien Giraud, Jeremy Lecomte, Vincent Normand, Ida Soulard and Inigo Wilkins), Jeffrey Mansfield (Designer), Open School East (Jonathan Hoskins, Matthew de Kersaint Giraudeau, Lisa Skuret) and Noé Soulier (Choreographer), and guests Nova Benway (The Public School, New York), Noah Chasin (Historian of Urbanism and Architecture), Sarah Resnik (Managing Editor, Triple Canopy) and Carson Salter (The Teachable File).
+With Virginie Bobin (Curator and Writer), Council (Grégory Castera, Sandra Terdjman), Annie Dorsen (Theater Director), Guillaume Fayard (Writer and Poet), Glass Bead (Fabien Giraud, Jeremy Lecomte, Vincent Normand, Ida Soulard and Inigo Wilkins), Jeffrey Mansfield (Designer), Open School East (Jonathan Hoskins, Matthew de Kersaint Giraudeau, Lisa Skuret) and Noé Soulier (Choreographer), and guests Nova Benway (The Public School, New York), Noah Chasin (Historian of Urbanism and Architecture), Sarah Resnik (Managing Editor, Triple Canopy) and Carson Salter (The Teachable File).